frontmeans/style-producer/README.md

 }
 ```

-`stypRenderAtRules` render treats all qualifiers starting with `@` as at-rule qualifiers.
+`stypRenderAtRules` renderer treats all qualifiers starting with `@` as at-rule qualifiers.
 So the qualifier name may
 be e.g. [@keyframes].
 The value of qualifier (if present) is used as at-rule query.

 It is also possible to specify at-rule query as CSS property.
 For that the property name should be the same as qualifier